Conduit Avenue: History

-Around 1954, officials proposed constructing the Bushwick Expressway as part of I-78, between Williamsburg Bridge and the Nassau Expressway (NY 878).
-The expressway would have utilized Broadway, Bushwick Avenue, and the Conduit Boulevard/Avenue corridor within Brooklyn.
+Around 1954, officials proposed constructing the Bushwick Expressway as part of Interstate 78, between the Williamsburg Bridge and the Nassau Expressway (NY 878).
+The expressway would have followed Broadway, Bushwick Avenue, and the Conduit Boulevard/Avenue corridor within Brooklyn.
 The widened median of Conduit Boulevard would have facilitated the expressway.
 An alternate routing proposed in the 1960s by the Triborough Bridge and Tunnel Authority (TBTA) would have traveled slightly farther north, connecting to the Long Island Expressway (I-495) in western Queens.
-The Bushwick Expressway was opposed due to the necessary destruction of residences and businesses in Brooklyn in Queens; the TBTA estimated that nearly 4,000 families would be displaced by the expressway.
+The Bushwick Expressway was opposed due to the destruction of residences and businesses in Brooklyn and Queens that would be required; the TBTA estimated that nearly 4,000 families would be displaced by the expressway.
 The Bushwick Expressway plan was later truncated and later dropped entirely in 1969.
 Governor Nelson Rockefeller eliminated the expressway from the state's construction plans in March 1971.

 In 2000, NYC Parks published a report in which it proposed constructing a bikeway and horse trail within the large grassy median of Conduit Boulevard.
 The trails would be part of a greenway along the southern and eastern edges of Queens, running from East New York, Brooklyn, along the Laurelton Parkway and Cross Island Parkway to Bayside, Queens.
 The greenway itself had been proposed in the 1990s.
 However, as of 2017, the full greenway had not been constructed due to disagreements within the Howard Beach community.
+In 2025, the New York City Department of Transportation began studying safety upgrades to the westernmost 3 mi of Conduit Avenue and Boulevard.